Our sixth cohort of 11 students joined us in September 2024!

 Angelo Davis

 Hi there, I’m Angelo.
-I grew up in Lewisham, south east London.
-I graduated with a degree in Chemistry from Imperial College in 2022.
-During my degree, I enjoyed computer programming most.
-Since graduating, I’ve worked in developing online A-Level and GCSE courses and as a freelance graphic designer, making mission patches for aerospace companies.
-I lived in Brighton, where I’m volunteering as a bike mechanic and as a gardener and working as a brunch cook.
-I really enjoy working with people, helping people and getting feedback on my work, and these experiences have grown my abilities and confidence.
-Knowing that I had an interest in computers and a degree in chemistry, the semiconductor industry seemed like a good bet.
-So here I am, hoping I can make the most of what is on paper the perfect opportunity for me.
-Otherwise, you’ll probably find me carving a wooden spoon or tinkering with my still-to-be completed bike.
+I grew up in Lewisham, south east London and I graduated with a degree in Chemistry from Imperial College in 2022.
+Since graduating, I’ve worked in developing online A-Level and GCSE courses and as a freelance graphic designer and furthered these skills by making mission patches for aerospace companies.
+Before moving to Cardiff, I spent a year in Brighton where I worked as a brunch cook and volunteered as a bike mechanic and a gardener.
+These experiences grew my abilities and confidence.
+With an interest in the semiconductor industry and a degree in chemistry, this CDT seemed like a good choice for a career start.
+So here I am, hoping I can make the most of this great opportunity.
+So far, I have enjoyed myself; the CDT cohort is great and I’m learning a lot.

 Tomas Blaxall